mikemaccana/agave/README.md

 Why are only our add-on methods showing up as keys?
 Why don't the native, inbuilt methods appear in our ‘for’ loop?

-The answer is that inbuilt methods in Javascript have always been non-enumerable.
+The answer is that inbuilt methods in JavaScript have always been non-enumerable.
 But __in ES3, you never had the ability to make your own non-enumerable methods__.

-ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the [addition of new non-enumerable properties via Object.defineProperty()](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty).
+ES5 - the current version of JavaScript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the [addition of new non-enumerable properties via Object.defineProperty()](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty).

 So open a new tab.
 Let’s try again, ES5-style: